infinyon/fluvio/DEVELOPER.md

 - Tests run with `bats`
     - These are CLI tests written and executed with `bats-core`
     - Run with `make cli-smoke`

+### Testing dependencies

+#### Installing Bats-core

+Bats-core is used for our CLI-based testing.

+Please follow the [bats-core](https://bats-core.readthedocs.io/en/stable/installation.html) installation guide.

 ### Running local smoke test